Create a QnA Bot with Azure Bot Service v3

 In the search box, search for Web App Bot.

-In the Bot Service blade, provide the required information, and select Create.
-This creates and deploys the bot service with QnAMakerDialog to Azure.
+In the Bot Service blade, provide the required information:

 - Set App name to your bot’s name.
 The name is used as the subdomain when your bot is deployed to the cloud (for example, mynotesbot.azurewebsites.net).